Deewiant/haschoo/README.txt

 Usage
 -----

-Haschoo doesn't understand any command line options: if given no parameters, it becomes a REPL which terminates on end-of-file, otherwise it runs the file named by each argument as a standalone Scheme program.
+Haschoo is quite spartan.
+It doesn't understand any command line options: if given no parameters, it becomes a REPL which terminates on end-of-file, otherwise it runs the file named by each argument as a standalone Scheme program.

 Building
 --------